Rodmg/aquila-mqtt-sn-gateway/README.md

 MQTT-SN gateway for the Aquila 2.0 platform.

-This softare acts as a transparent link between a sensor network of low power devices (like [Altair](http://www.aquila.io/en) or other 802.15.4 or RF devices) and a MQTT broker (like mosca or mosquitto).
-This allows us to seamlesly and easily integrate those devices with existing MQTT applications and libraries.
+This software acts as a transparent link between a sensor network of low power devices (like [Altair](http://www.aquila.io/en) or other 802.15.4 or RF devices) and a MQTT broker (like mosca or mosquitto).
+This allows us to seamlessly and easily integrate those devices with existing MQTT applications and libraries.

 You can find more information in the [documentation](doc/)